-- i) Any deterioration of the economic and financial situation may contribute to the rise of political tensions (Frelimo and Renamo, the two main political parties in Mozambique, have been holding start-stop talks aimed at ending a military conflict that was resumed in 2013), which could negatively affect the Bank's business, financial condition, results of operations and prospects. - ii) The natural gas industry in Mozambique has been crucial to both the expansion of economic growth and social change.
+Any deterioration of the economic and financial situation may contribute to the rise of political tensions (Frelimo and Renamo, the two main political parties in Mozambique, have been holding start-stop talks aimed at ending a military conflict that was resumed in 2013), which could negatively affect the Bank's business, financial condition, results of operations and prospects.

+Separately, the natural gas industry in Mozambique has been crucial to both the expansion of economic growth and social change.
 Since 2017, the country has been struggling to control an insurgency orchestrated by militants linked to the Islamic State.
 This has contributed to exacerbate the levels of social vulnerability in Cabo Delgado.
 The progress of the LNG projects, crucial to the recovery of economic growth, has been affected as attacks have occurred in areas closer to the projects operations site.
-Additionally, the already tight public budget has seen significant pressures from increased military spending.
 In this context, if the scale and frequency of attacks in gas-rich Cabo Delgado Province intensifies it could hinder the natural gas industry activity and thereby the expansion of economic activity and social progress.
 Any of these factors could negatively affect the Bank's business, financial condition, results of operations and prospects.